Search Results

 Depending on your body’s response after 6 months your doctor may increase your dose to 10 mg once daily.
 Your doctor will discuss any change of dose with you.

-If you accidentally take too many tablets, you may experience liver related side effects such as yellowing of the skin.
+If you accidentally take too many tablets, you may experience itching or liver related side effects such as yellowing of the skin.
 Contact a doctor or go to a hospital for advice immediately.

 Skip the missed dose and take your next dose when you would normally take it.
 Do not take a double dose to make up for a forgotten tablet.